lexeek/thumbgen/README.md

 # thumbgen
-Generating covers for PPT and PPTX files
+Generating a thumbnails for PPT and PPTX files